Elie-Bordron/SQuIRE_usage/count/count_README.md

 ## Prerequisites

 - The script run_count.sh must be filled.
-It can be used in its present state, but if you need to use it on different data, edit these fields:
+It can be used in its present state, but if you need to use squire on different data, edit these fields:
 	- ```SBATCH -t 1-12:00:00``` \
 		Counting ran correctly with this time limit, but adjust this to your data.
 	- ```SBATCH --mem=13GB```\